Mamikonian: Origin

 The origin of the Mamikonians is unknown.
 Movses Khorenatsi in his History of Armenia (traditionally dated to the 5th century) claims that in the year of the death of Ardashir I (i.e., 242) a nobleman of Chen (Ճեն, plural Ճենք, thought to refer to China) origin named Mamgon fled to the Persian court after being sentenced to death by Arbok Chen-bakur, his foster brother (or half-brother) and the king of Chenk’, due to the scheming of a third brother and prince, Bghdokh.
 Chen-bakur demanded Mamgon's extradition from Ardashir's successor, Shapur I, who instead exiled the prince to Armenia, where he entered the service of the Armenian king Trdat and received land for him and his entourage to settle, founding the Mamikonian dynasty.
 A slightly different story is recorded in the Primary History traditionally attributed to Sebeos, according to which two noble brothers from Chenastan named Mamik and Konak, sons of Karnam, fled to Parthia after a failed uprising against their brother, King Chenbakur.
 The Parthian king settled the two brothers and their household in Armenia, where they founded the Mamikonian clan.
 Another 5th-century Armenian historian, Pavstos Buzand, also mentions the reputed Chinese/Chen origin of the Mamikonians.
 In his History of Armenia, he twice mentions that the Mamikonians descended from the royal house of Chenk’/China and as such were not inferior to the Arsacid rulers of Armenia.

 Expansion of the territories of the House of Mamikonian.

 Although it seems that the legend of Mamikonian origins, even if untrue, does indeed concern China, more recent scholarship suggests that Chenk’ is to be identified either with the Tzans, a Kartvelian tribe in the southern Caucasus, or with a Central Asian group living near the Syr Darya river.
 Nicholas Adontz believed the legend to be "a confusion, prompted by the love of exotic origins, between the ethnicon čen and that of the Georgian Čan-ians (Tzanni) or Lazi[...] who were settled in the neighbourhood of Tayk῾."
 He derives the dynasty's name from Georgian mama, meaning father, combined with the Armenian diminutive suffix -ik.
 This view is shared by Cyril Toumanoff, who describes the Mamikonians as the "immemorial dynasts of Tayk῾," and Robert Hewsen.
 Other Armenian dynasties also claimed foreign royal ancestry: the Bagratunis claimed Davidic descent and the Artsrunis claimed royal Assyrian ancestry.
 The later medieval Armenian author Vardan Areveltsi mentions that the Chenk’ live in the Caucasus near Derbend.
 One scholar argued in the 1920s that the Chenk’ were a Turkic group that lived by the Syr Darya.

+Armen Keshishyan insists on a local origin, possibly from the times of the Hittites and Hurrians.